 Breshaun Joyner | English 8

 Rachel Kesler | History 12

 Commitment to Diversity

-Diversity at Prep means a commitment to creating an inclusive and safe school environment in which members with a variety of identities (including ethnicity, gender, marital status, sexual orientation, political beliefs, physical and learning disability, socioeconomic level, age, and religion) can thrive.
+Diversity at Prep means a commitment to creating an inclusive and safe school environment in which members with various identities (including ethnicity, gender identity, marital status, sexual orientation, political beliefs, physical and learning disability, socioeconomic level, age, and religion) can thrive.

-Diversity is integral to Santa Fe Prep’s academic program and improves all aspects of our students’ education by fostering multiple perspectives and encouraging students to challenge their assumptions, improve critical thinking, and consider new perspectives.
+Diversity is integral to Santa Fe Prep’s academic program.
+It improves all aspects of our student’s education by fostering multiple perspectives and encouraging students to challenge their assumptions, enhance critical thinking, and consider new perspectives.

 We intend for all members of the Prep community—adults and students—to welcome, honor, and value people who are different from themselves.
 These skills are essential preparation for our students to live in a multicultural, pluralistic world.

 Santa Fe Preparatory School admits qualified students irrespective of race, ethnicity, religion, sex, gender identity, national origin, sexual orientation, or disability.
 All students are afforded the rights, privileges, programs, and activities generally accorded or made available to Prep students.
 The school does not discriminate on the basis of race, ethnicity, religion, sex, gender identity, national origin, sexual orientation, or ability in the administration of its educational program, admissions, or other school policies.